GreatOsa/ping-coming-soon-page/README.md

 - Implementing error states and form validation feedback
 - Managing hover states and transitions
 - Using CSS custom properties for consistent theming

-Here's a snippet of the email validation code I'm particularly proud of: